Acne Remedies Throughout History

 Garlic For Acne

 Garlic is not just for enhancing your food.
-It can be used as a great spot treatment, too.
-Garlic has many antibacterial properties that help get rid of the bacteria clogging up your pores.
+It can be used as a great spot treatment8, too.
+Garlic has many antibacterial properties9 that help get rid of the bacteria clogging up your pores.
 Along with its antibacterial properties, it has antifungal and antiviral benefits that will hopefully get rid of your acne.
 Make sure to dilute the mashed garlic with water.

 As you can see, products like Proactiv and Accutane are the new kids on the block.
 There are natural and effective acne fighters that we have easy access to and have been used for centuries.
 If your ClearPores or Exposed Skin Care treatment is working than keep at it, but if you’re still struggling with breakouts give these age-old techniques a try.